15 Jack Lord of the Flies Quotes With Page Numbers

 In conclusion, Jack symbolizes the dark side of human nature.
 He represents the savagery within us and the temptation to give in to our primal instincts.

-Jack is a foil to Ralph, who represents the civilized side of human nature.
-While both boys are essential to the story, it is clear that Jack is the more interesting and complex character.
+Jack opposes Ralph, who represents the civilized side of human nature.
+While both boys are essential to the story, Jack is clearly the more interesting and complex character.

 Leave a Reply